TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/Options.rst

 :aspect:`Description`
    If set, a button "Save and create new" will appear in TCEFORMs.

-   Note it is possible to set this for single tables using `options.saveDocNew.[tableName]`.
+   Note it is possible to set this for single tables using :typoscript:`options.saveDocNew.[tableName]`.
-   Any value set for a single table will override the default value set for "saveDocNew".
+   Any value set for a single table will override the default value set for :typoscript:`saveDocNew`.

 :aspect:`Default`
    1